LossyDragon/Rocket-Plugin-Jail-Time/README.md

 BanOnReconnectTime				| Time for ban on reconnect (set 0 for permanent) WalkDistance					| Maximum distance a player can move from the cell center JailTimeInSeconds 				| Default arrest time if no time is specified

-## Todo List:
-* ~Allow pre-defined cells via configuration file~
-* ~/jail location to tell you the coordinates x/y/x of the location for future placement in the configuration file~
-* ~more premissions~